 In the quarter-finals, Wales comfortably beat Ireland 20-3 and England embarrassed Sweden 27-0.
 Meanwhile Scotland beat the Netherlands 17-5 and Germany eventually overcame the Czech Republic 12-11.
 In the semis, England walloped Germany 20-3, and Wales beat Scotland 7-4.

 So, more or less as expected, it ended up with another Wales v England final, with Scotland and Germany fighting for 3rd place.

 In the long-awaited final, England scored all the first 10 goals of the game, from 6 different players, dominating the first half hour.
 The final score was England 11, Wales 5, giving England an emphatic double win in this championship.

 The scores and stats are available at pointbench.com (for the men's competition) and pointbench.com (for the women's competition), but unfortunately there are no reports or commentary there.
-You can try and find your way through englishlacrosse's site to try to find their brief reports of the England games, but there's more flash than content there.
-(Their links will probably change soon anyway)
+There used to be some brief reports at

 These "magazine-style" videos are humorous takes on each day's play, mixing up short snippets of game footage with commentary from the legendary Dave Hallows and some rather more random filler material.
 Some are considerably longer than they should be, but some are quite entertaining, if you subscribe to Arttu's style of comedy.